 • Always Drive Within Speed Limit.

 • Watch Out For Drivers and other road users.

 The National Transport and Safety Authority(NTSA) need to create more awareness and enforcement to help build a solid road safety culture just like NEMA had successfully helped build the culture of not using plastic bags.
 A combination of NTSA, media and public commitment will no doubt change the statistics.
 Truly speaking, road traffic accidents are major of the notable issues that haunt many nations in the world today, particularly African countries.
 However, to build up a good road safety culture that will reduce the high rate of accidents in our societies, the role of the media is very significant in this regard.
 It can change people’s poor behavior and attitudes towards road safety.
 In simple language, the media, as it is, have huge importance and influence toward making the road safer for all.

 Creating a positive safety culture is integral to helping our nation move toward a highway system with no fatalities.
 The road safety information that I have been sharing on my blogs provide education and guidance for developing programs and initiatives.

 In a good road safety culture, people speak up about any unsafe situations and unsafe behavior of any road users on public roads; they don’t keep silent when any road user violates road safety practices.
 Every road user in a society where a good road safety culture is in practice will constantly look for ways to improve road safety from his or her own end and take personal responsibility for making the road safe for all.
 Road Safety is both an individual and collective responsibility.
 You do not require the presence of NTSA officers, Traffic Police or be around a known ‘black spot’ to be safety conscious.
-Safety starts with Me.
-You and All of Us.
+Be courteous and disciplined when on the road.
+You have to be vigilant, resilient, proactive, cautious, careful, responsible, Alert, Awake and Aware when on the road.
+Safety starts with Me, You and All of Us.
 Say No To Unsafe behaviors on the road!